LLCZ00/MemEx/README.md

 - Windows version (maybe)
 - There is currently a 0.5 second delay built in when starting a new process, to allow time for it to unpack itself.
 I haven't done extensive testing with the times so it may not be optimal, or even the best solution.
 	- Add way to customize the delay time
+- Might change *-i* to a positional argument, depending on if/how future features are handled